hrldcpr/Bezier.hs/README.md

                 line p q
 ```
 Both `line` and `bezier` are now point-free—i.e. they don't mention *t* at all—the monadic machinery implicitly passes the time argument along until it is needed.

+`line1d` is unchanged because it's actually using the value of *t*, not just passing it along.

+`line` looks clever thanks to the built-in `zipWithM`, but it's just equivalent to `sequence $ zipWith line1d p q`, which is equivalent to `sequence [line1d a b | (a, b) <- zip p q]`, where `sequence` converts the list comprehension's `[Parametric Float]` to `Parametric [Float]`, aka `Parametric Point`.

+The base case of `bezier` is still just a constant function, but in the function monad that's equivalent to `return`, so we use `return` instead of `const` to keep things purely monadic, which lets us switch to a different monad if we want to, without changing any code.

 ## Switching to a Different Monad
 `line` and `bezier` are implemented in an entirely monad-independent way, which means we can change the underlying monad used in `line1d` without changing the code of `bezier` or `line` at all.
 Let's try it!